diegoagd10/langchain/README.md

 ## Description

-This project provides a setup for developing applications using LangChain, a powerful framework for building applications with large language models (LLMs).
-It includes a Python 3.10 environment managed by Conda and the core LangChain dependency.
+This project provides a setup for developing applications using LangChain with OpenAI integration.
+It includes environment variable management for API keys and the core LangChain dependency.

 ## Prerequisites

 - Conda (Miniconda or Anaconda)
 - macOS (osx-arm64 platform)
+- OpenAI API key (obtain from https://platform.openai.com/)
+- LangChain API key (obtain from https://www.langchain.com/)

 ## Installation